Complete Ball Screw Vertical Milling Machines

 - Climb Milling vs. Conventional Milling

-Sherline milling machines are offered in four models and can be purchased in either inch or metric versions, and each model is made in the USA and feature precision rolled leadscrews and handwheels graduated in thousandths of an inch (.001”) or hundredths of a millimeter (.01 mm).
+Sherline vertical milling machines are offered in four models and can be purchased in either inch or metric versions.
+Each model is made in the USA and features precision rolled leadscrews and handwheels graduated in thousandths of an inch (.001”) or hundredths of a millimeter (.01 mm).
 The machines are equipped with a high-torque DC motor with variable speed control.
-This speed control is internally equipped with a converter that automatically adjusts between inputs of 100 VAC to 240 VAC, 50-60 Hz. without loss of torque.
+This speed control is internally equipped with a converter that automatically adjusts between inputs of 100 VAC to 240 VAC, 50-60 Hz, without loss of torque.
 Speed is continuously variable from 70 to 2800 RPM without gear or belt changes.
 A second pulley position is available for providing additional torque at low RPM.

-At first glance, a vertical mill looks similar to a drill press, but there are some important differences; such as, a spindle that can take side loads as well as end loads and an accurate method of moving the work in relation to the spindle on all three axes.
+At first glance, a vertical mill looks similar to a drill press, but there are some important differences, such as a spindle that can take side loads as well as end loads and an accurate method of moving the work in relation to the spindle on all three axes.
 Sherline milling machines can perform all of the tasks and operations that a large commercial machine can perform.
 Operations such as fly cutting, precision drilling, and boring are all routine tasks for the Sherline mill.
 Because the tool turns rather than the work, much larger parts can be worked on in a mill, and these parts need not be round.
-The work is securely held, thus extremely accurate hole patterns can be drilled or bored.
+The work is securely held; thus, extremely accurate hole patterns can be drilled or bored.
 The longer X-axis throw also increases the machine’s versatility over that of the lathe with the vertical milling column attachment.
-It is an extremely rigid, accurate tool that accomplishes tough machining jobs with ease.
+It is an extremely rigid, accurate tool that easily accomplishes tough machining jobs.

 Standard Equipment Included with Every Mill

-- Every Sherline mill comes with a DC motor and speed control, a 2.75″ (70 mm) x 13.0″ (330 mm) table with two T-slots, pulleys, drive belt, 3 hex keys, Tommy bars, oilers, lead screw cover and a gib removal tool.
+- Every Sherline mill comes with a DC motor and speed control, a 2.75″ (70 mm) x 13.0″ (330 mm) table with two T-slots, pulleys, drive belt, three hex keys, Tommy bars, oilers, lead screw cover, and a gib removal tool.

 Directions of Movement

-- In addition to the basic three axes of movement, known as the “X”, “Y” and “Z” axes, Sherline mills also offer a headstock that can be tilted to either side to mill angled surfaces.
+- In addition to the basic three axes of movement, known as the “X,” “Y,” and “Z” axes, Sherline vertical milling machines also offer a headstock that can be tilted to either side to mill angled surfaces.

-- The Model 2000 and 5800 mills offer additional directions of movement for those who wish the ultimate in flexibility when it comes to creative setups.
+- The Model 2000 and 5800 vertical milling machines offer additional directions of movement for those who wish for the ultimate flexibility when it comes to creative setups.